GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can position the Library Panel on the right or the left of desktop or tablet view ports

 ### Story 6
-As a user, I want instruction or an indication of how and where to change dashboard visual settings
+As a user, I want instruction or an indication of how and where to change dashboard visual settings.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   A visual message or banner informs me how to change settings

+### Story 7
+As a user, I want to be able to change the location of the active weather Tool.
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   A method to change the location for the weather tool is available from the Tool panel

+### Story 8
+As a vistor, I want a method to save my username so my user menu is displayed offering certain user options.
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   A login button is present when a user first enters the app
+    -   My username can be saved
+    -   My username appears along with a user menu once the username is saved

+### Story 9
+As a vistor, I want a method to gain more information on what pmDashboard is and what its features are.
+-   Acceptance Criteria -- Duplicated in Testing section below
+    -   A login but

 <a name="UXUI"></a>
 # UX/UI